Where To Go When You Can’t Get Into Zahav

 If you ask 100 random Philadelphians to pick their favorite special occasion spot, an overwhelming amount will say Fork.
 That’s because it’s a people-pleaser with a straightforward but consistently excellent American menu, and it’s a great place to go with a big group.
 The Old City restaurant, which is only a short walk from Zahav, has white tablecloths and definitely feels upscale, but you won’t feel like you’re at a stuffy steakhouse or, worse, The Union League.
 It also has a Sunday brunch with perfect maple french toast and an eggs benedict with salty bits of trout that will make you want to eat breakfast for every meal (if you don’t already).

 If you’re really just looking for Zahav’s creamy, addictive hummus, head to Dizengoff, which is owned by the same people, and make it a take-out night instead.
-It’s definitely a different and much more casual vibe than you’ll get at Zahav, but let’s be honest: If you could eat some Zahav hummus topped with chicken or smoky eggplant in front of your TV every night of the week, would you ever go out again?
+It’s definitely a different and much more casual vibe than you’ll get at Zahav (it’s carryout only), but let’s be honest–if you could eat Zahav hummus topped with chicken or smoky eggplant in front of your TV every night of the week, would you ever go out again?